Searle Freedom Trust: Grantees

-Grantees of the Trust have included conservative and libertarian public policy organizations.
+Grantees of the Trust included conservative and libertarian public policy organizations.
 Daniel Searle was one of the largest donors to the American Enterprise Institute and the largest in his last two decades.
-The trust has also donated to the Cato Institute, The Heritage Foundation, the Manhattan Institute for Policy Research, the Pacific Research Institute, the Reason Foundation, the State Policy Network, the Federalist Society, Philanthropy Roundtable, the Institute for Humane Studies, the Collegiate Network, and the Political Theory Project at Brown University, and Donors Trust; Searle Freedom Trust funds the Dean Searle Fellowship in Economics at Donors Trust.
+The trust also donated to the Cato Institute, The Heritage Foundation, the Manhattan Institute for Policy Research, the Pacific Research Institute, the Reason Foundation, the State Policy Network, the Federalist Society, Philanthropy Roundtable, the Institute for Humane Studies, the Collegiate Network, and the Political Theory Project at Brown University, and Donors Trust; Searle Freedom Trust funded the Dean Searle Fellowship in Economics at Donors Trust.

-The Trust has donated to the American Legislative Exchange Council (ALEC), giving $735,000 to the organization between 2000 and 2013.
+The Trust donated to the American Legislative Exchange Council (ALEC), giving $735,000 to the organization between 2000 and 2013.

 According to a 2013 analysis by the Center for Public Integrity, the Trust was among the most frequent sponsors of the attendance of federal judges to judicial educational seminars.

 In 2013, the member organizations in the State Policy Network sought funding from the Trust.
 In December 2013, The Guardian, in collaboration with The Texas Observer and the Portland Press Herald, obtained, published and analyzed 40 of the grant proposals.
 According to The Guardian, the proposals documented a coordinated strategy across 34 states, "a blueprint for the conservative agenda in 2014."
 The reports described the grant proposals in six states as proposing campaigns to cut pay to state government employees; oppose public sector collective bargaining; reduce public sector services in education and healthcare; promote school vouchers; oppose efforts to combat greenhouse gas emissions; reduce or eliminate income and sales taxes; and study a proposed block grant reform to Medicare.

 The Trust granted, via Donors Trust, $597,500 between 2005 and 2010, $650,000 in 2013, and $500,000 in 2015, to fund the Project on Fair Representation, a Washington, D.C.–based legal defense fund that recruited plaintiffs in lawsuits to challenge affirmative action in college admissions policies, including the United States Supreme Court case Fisher v.
 University of Texas and at Harvard University.

 In 2016, Inside Philanthropy reported that Searle had given grants to "compile research questioning the scientific consensus on climate change."
-The organization has also been reported as a leading funder of climate science denial advocacy groups by the Scientific American and E&E News.
+The organization has also been reported as a leading funder of climate science denial advocacy groups by Scientific American and E&E News.